-Storytelling drives ROI and conversions.
+Storytelling drives ROI and conversion rates.
 More than half of all customers admit that they are more likely to buy a product after hearing a brand story.
 What is more, 15% of them will do so straight away.
 Making history not only stimulates conversions, but also makes positive brand associations with consumers and remains in their minds longer.
 And this allows you to achieve better results in the long term.

 #7 Switch to mobile